 The Applied Manufacturing Pilot Facility (AMPF), a unique shared use facility specifically designed for late stage translational research and education, houses much of GT’s additive manufacturing research and equipment.

-MPF is a 20,000 square foot high bay located at the 14th Street GT facility.
+AMPF is a 20,000 square foot high bay located at the 14th Street GT facility.
 GTMI is charged by the Office of the EVPR with stewardship and operational responsibility for the AMPF, which serves as the “anchor facility” for development of a Manufacturing Innovation Neighborhood.
 AMPF was renovated through a foundation gift by Delta Airlines in 2017.
 AM capacity at GT is augmented with additional research facilities and equipment across campus.

 AMPF at 14th Street